| Title: | Mutation Models for Pedigree Likelihood Computations |

 A positive number. |

-A vector of two numbers named UW
+A vector of two numbers named UW and UB.
+The first of these is

 the maximum overall mutation rate for a well-defined stepwise reversible